SolaceProducts/pubsubplus-connector-gcp-ps-consumer/README.md

 * `AuthScheme` defines the authentication scheme to use, for details see the [PubSub+ REST API Client authentication](#pubsub-rest-api-client-authentication) section below.
 * Additional fields are specific to the `AuthScheme` used

-Secrets can be set and updated through Secret Manager and the Connector service uses the "latest" secret configured.
+Secrets can be set and updated through Secret Manager and the Connector service uses the "latest" secret configured (updated secret requires re-deploying).

 > **Important**: The Google IAM Service Account used by the Connector service in Cloud Run must include the role of `Secret Manager Secret Accessor`.